Agent Harness Engineering: Why Architecture Matters More Than the Model

 Critical User Experiences

-Early users report significant quality issues: code that does not follow best practices and requires manual rework.
-Token consumption is described as a "black hole" – the entire test credit exhausted for a single feature.
-Fundamental features such as user authentication exhibited glaring errors during testing.
+Early users report significant quality issues: code that ignores best practices and needs manual rework.
+One describes token consumption as a "black hole", with the entire test credit burned on a single feature.
+Core features such as user authentication showed glaring bugs in testing.

 Paperclip: Open Source for "Zero-Human Companies"

-Paperclip takes a radically different approach: an open-source orchestration platform for completely autonomous companies.
-AI agents are organised within a corporate hierarchy – complete with roles, reporting lines, and job descriptions.
+Paperclip takes a radically different tack: an open-source orchestration platform for fully autonomous companies.
+AI agents are organised into a corporate hierarchy, complete with roles, reporting lines, and job descriptions.

-The system relies on Heartbeats: agents wake up at defined intervals, review their work, and take action.
-Delegation flows automatically down the organisational chart.
-Every agent receives a monthly budget with automatic spending caps.
-Governance is managed via approval gates, budget controls, and full audit logs.
+The system runs on heartbeats: agents wake at defined intervals, review their work, and act.
+Delegation flows automatically down the org chart.
+Every agent gets a monthly budget with automatic spending caps, and governance runs through approval gates, budget controls, and full audit logs.

-With over 23,500 GitHub Stars, an MIT license, and a single Node.js process with an embedded PostgreSQL database, Paperclip is deliberately kept simple.
+With over 23,500 GitHub stars, an MIT licence, and a single Node.js process backed by an embedded PostgreSQL database, Paperclip is deliberately kept simple.

 Multi-Agent Frameworks in Comparison

-The following table compares the most important multi-agent approaches:
+The table below compares the leading multi-agent approaches:

 FeatureFactory AIPaperclipClaude Code Agent TeamsAutoGen (Microsoft)